What Is Spinal Paralysis?

 Care and treatment for paralysis goes far beyond the cost of hospitalization.
 You'll need physical and occupational therapy, continuing medical care, new transportation, and medical devices.

-At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, we’ve recovered over a billion dollars in settlements for our clients.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, our New York City personal injury attorneys have recovered over a billion dollars in settlements for our clients.
 Call (212) 986-7353 to schedule your FREE consultation today.
 You don’t owe us anything unless we win your case.

 Back to Top